SeanMcP/resume/README.md

 ### Jr Devs - Peachtree Corners, GA
 **Organizer**, 2018 - Present

-I created and run a [Meetup](https://meetup.com/jrdevsatl) for developers, self-learners, and enthusiasts who are looking to learn more about coding.
+I organized and run a [Meetup](https://meetup.com/jrdevsatl) for developers, self-learners, and enthusiasts who are looking to learn more about coding.

 ## Education
 ### The Iron Yard, 2017